danielabar/meblog/src/markdown/consistent-node-version.md

   - "TDD by Example"
 ---

 In modern web development, Node.js is not limited to Node projects; it's widely used in frontend build tooling across various tech stacks like Rails and Java Spring.
 This creates a challenge for developers: which Node.js version to use?
-Different npm packages work may only with specific Node.js versions.
+Some npm packages may only work with specific Node.js versions.
 Furthermore, developers often work on multiple projects, and each may require a different Node.js version.
 This post will explain how [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) can be used to ensure a consistent Node.js environment across the project team, and make it easy to switch between different node versions when working on multiple projects.

 <aside class="markdown-aside">
 This post assumes a basic understanding of what Node.js is and how it works.
 If you're new to it or need a refresher, check out the official <a class="markdown-link" href="https://nodejs.org/en">Node.js website</a> and <a class="markdown-link" href="https://nodejs.org/en/docs">documentation<a>.